stamathsp/stamathsp/README.md

 - 👋 Hi there, My name is @stamathsp
-- 👀 I’m interested in Offensive Security, Cybersecurity, Programming and Chess!
+- 👀 I’m interested in Offensive Security, Cybersecurity, coding and Chess!
 - 🌱 I’m currently trying to learn everything 😅
-- :star2: Member of the "Ionian IEEE Student Branch"
+- :star2: Member of the "Ionian University IEEE Student Branch"
 - 📫 How to connect with me -> [LinkedIn](https://www.linkedin.com/in/stamatis-petrou/)

 <!---